What is sexual harassment?

 Addressing sexual harassment in the workplace involves legal, ethical, and social issues.
 Your decisions in these three areas will impact the people and the culture in your workplace.

-- Legally, state and federal laws require employers to provide their employees with workplaces that are safe and free from harassment or discrimination.
+State and federal laws require employers to provide their employees with workplaces that are safe and free from harassment or discrimination.
 This includes setting and enforcing workplace policies that prohibit sexual harassment, taking immediate action to stop harassment if it occurs, and protecting the rights of people who experience or witness harassment.
 If you see or hear about sexual harassment at work, it is important to consider legal requirements or consequences that may be involved for you and the people with whom you work.

-- Ethically, deeply held values - such as fairness, kindness, respect and concern for others - also come into play in the ways we address sexual harassment at work.
+Deeply held values - such as fairness, kindness, respect and concern for others - also come into play in the ways we address sexual harassment at work.
 Your own moral compass will help to guide you in supporting your co-workers and responding ethically if sexual harassment occurs in your workplace, and will determine how you feel about your choices at the end of the day.

-- Socially, our words and actions - or lack thereof - related to sexual harassment influence the people and environment around us.
+Our words and actions - or lack thereof - related to sexual harassment influence the people and environment around us.
 Whether you speak up or stay silent, take action or ignore harassing behavior towards others, you shape the culture of your workplace.
 What kind of workplace culture do you want to build, and how can you contribute to making it safe and welcoming?